-4. If the Board has reasonable cause to believe that a Director, committee member or staff person has failed to disclose a direct or indirect financial or other material interest or coinvestment interest subject to this policy, then the Board informs the Director, committee member or staff person of the basis for such belief and affords the Director, committee member or staff person an opportunity to explain the alleged failure to disclose.
+4. If the Board has reasonable cause to believe that a Director, committee member or staff person has failed to disclose a direct or indirect financial or other material interest or co-investment interest subject to this policy, then the Board informs the Director, committee member or staff person of the basis for such belief and affords the Director, committee member or staff person an opportunity to explain the alleged failure to disclose.

-If, after hearing the response of the individual and conducting any investigation that may be warranted, the Board of Directors determines that the Director, committee member or staff person has in fact failed to disclose a direct or indirect financial or other material interest or co-investment interest subject to this policy, it should take appropriate disciplinary and corrective action.
+If, after hearing the response of the individual and conducting any investigation that may be warranted, the Board of Directors determines that the Director, committee member or staff person has in fact failed to disclose a direct or indirect financial or other material

-- 5. This policy shall not be construed as preventing any Board member from briefly stating a personal position on any matter, or from answering pertinent questions by other Board members, since personal knowledge may be relevant to the discussion. - 6.
-Current Board members who participate in educational programs unrelated to preparing individuals for a CBIC certification examination must request:

-a.
-That advertisement for such programs does not include reference to the CBIC directorship.
+- interest or co-investment interest subject to this policy, it should take appropriate disciplinary and corrective action. - 5.
+This policy shall not be construed as preventing any Board member from briefly stating a personal position on any matter, or from answering pertinent questions by other Board members, since the personal knowledge may be relevant to the discussion. - 6.
+Current Board members who participate in educational programs must request: - a.
+That advertisement for such programs not include reference to the CBIC directorship. - b.

-b.
 That there is no reference to the CBIC directorship in their introduction at the program.

-EXCEPTION: Educational sessions sponsored by APIC or any other professional organization whose educational goal is solely to endorse or explain the CBIC certification process.
+EXCEPTION: An educational session sponsored by APIC or any other professional organization whose educational goal is to endorse or explain the CBIC certification process.

 - 7. Materials developed by CBIC are solely owned by the corporation.
 Individual Directors may not claim ownership or copyright. - 8.
-CBIC may elect to develop or assist in the development of educational materials unrelated to preparing individuals for a CBIC certification examination only if these materials are universally available to all interested parties and are not distributed preferentially.
+CBIC may elect to develop or assist in the development of educational materials only if these materials are universally available to all interested parties and are not distributed preferentially.